Report: Mother wakes, finds child bleeding and not breathing; Orangeburg police, coroner’s office probe death

 Officers also found a large pool of blood in the front left bedroom, the report states.

-A further inspection of the property led officers with Orangeburg County Animal Control and ODPS to the backyard where three pit bull dogs were “in real bad condition,” the report states.
+A further inspection of the property led officers with City of Orangeburg’s Animal Control Office and ODPS to the backyard where three pit bull dogs were “in real bad condition,” the report states.

 Officers reported finding two adult female pit bulls with large logging chains attached to their necks.

-Note: This story has been updated to reflect the City of Orangeburg's Animal Control Office was at the scene, not the Orangeburg County Animal Control office.